• Skip to main content

 • Don’t overcrowd the pan, this will help avoid soggy zucchini.

 Join our Discord Server!
-Chat about the monthly theme, get recipe troubleshooting and post what you made for dinner and engage with the community!
+Share your latest creation, talk about accessibility and and engage with the community!

 Tried this recipe?
 Tag #smackofflavor on Facebook or Instagram